HULL MUSIC CITIES CONVENTION EVENT PROGRAMME

 -

-Sound and Placemaking -Sunil Sharpe, DJ and music producer
+Sound and Placemaking -Sunil Sharpe, DJ and Music Producer

 Policy is where the change happens.
 For the last 90 minutes of the conference, attendees will be divided into teams to tackle four of the most difficult challenges facing modern cities: Investment, Sound and Placemaking, Tourism, and Infrastructure.